appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-PRO-Windows/WebStart/index.md

 ### PHPInfo

-PHPInfo provides general information about your php interpreter.
+PHPInfo provides general information about your PHP interpreter.
 Information including which extensions are included can be found using phpInfo.

 ![MAMP](/en/MAMP-PRO-Mac/WebStart/php.ini.png)